IMDC/Webmoti-Employ/README.md

 ## Desktop App

-The desktop app is a cross platform Electron app that wraps the React client and runs a Python server in the background.
+The desktop app is a cross platform Electron app that loads the hosted React client and runs a Python server in the background.
 This allows us to connect to the eyetracker using the Tobii Pro Python SDK.

 [More info about desktop app here](electron/README.md)